rvjc/free-mandelbrot/README.md

 Imagine a God-like entity creating the Universe just before the Big Bang.
 The only way of controlling this creation is by imposing a set of physical laws from which everything else will follow.
-The world around us may be chaotic, but it has a remarkable underlying consistency when one considers things like DNA, plants and creatures.
+The world around us may be chaotic, but it has remarkable underlying consistencies when one considers things like DNA, plants and creatures.

 Now imagine an infinite 2D universe created from a much simpler set of laws.
 The Mandelbrot Set (named after Benoit Mandelbrot)